 a.
-Calibration/standardization: Calibrate the method or standardize titration reagents using the directions in the procedure.

-Methods in Part 2000 that require calibration or titration reagent standardization are indicated in Table 2020.II.
-(For basic calibration guidance, see Section 1020B.11.)
+Calibration or standardization: Calibrate the method or standardize titration reagents using the directions in the procedure.
+Methods in Part 2000 that require calibration or titration reagent standardization are indicated in Table 2020.2.
+(For basic calibration guidance, see Section 1020 B.11.)

 b.
-Calibration/standardization verification: Verify calibration by periodically analyzing a calibration standard and calibration blank during a run-typically, after each batch of ten samples and at the end of the run.
+Calibration or standardization verification: Verify calibration by periodically analyzing a calibration standard and calibration blank during a run-typically, after each batch of 10 samples and at the end of the run.
 The calibration verification standard's analyte or parameter concentration should be varied over the calibration range to determine detector response.